tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/厂商消息分类功能使用说明_intl_en.md

   Message types include marketing, feature, life, social networking, transaction, work, alarm, and others.

 - Obtain message levels through mapping the types of received messages.
-  Messages are divided into two levels: common and important.
+  Messages are generally divided into two levels: common and important.

   For example, content recommendations sent by applications (such as information from audio and video, reading, and video applications) and surveys (such as questionnaires) will be intelligently classified as common notifications; logistics status, such as dispatched, signed, delivering, and pickup information will be intelligently classified as important notifications.